Overview

 Only the T cells with TCRs that have low to intermediate avidities to self-peptide/MHC complexes are selected and allowed to mature and migrate to the periphery.

-Further development in the periphery of na?ve T cells into fully differentiated T cells equipped with effector functions is also considered to be dependent on TCR recognition of foreign-peptide/MHC complexes.
+Further development in the periphery of naive T cells into fully differentiated T cells equipped with effector functions is also considered to be dependent on TCR recognition of foreign-peptide/MHC complexes.
 Therefore, the information on the TCRs of T cells reactive to a certain antigen is helpful to dissect how T cell development in the thymus and the periphery is controlled.

 With spectratyping/immunoscope analysis, we have established databases of TCR usages involved in a specific minor histocompatibility antigen, which is the basis for making TCR transgenic mice.
 Together with transgenic mice that express cognate agonist peptides/or altered peptides ubiquitously or in specific tissues, development into specific lineage of effector T cells, and the development and pathogenesis of autoimmune diseases are under investigation.